Getting a new connection

 Connection delays can occur for many reasons, including:

-• problems with forms—make sure you complete the right forms correctly
+• problems with forms — make sure you complete the right forms correctly.
+If you’re not sure, ask your builder or electrical contractor for advice

-• incomplete address—give your retailer the full, complete address and consider using the council plan to check it
+• incomplete address — give your provider the full, complete address and consider using the council plan to check it

 • bad weather